Harvester Node Driver

 Additionally, Harvester now can provide built-in Load Balancer support as well as raw cluster persistent storage support to the guest Kubernetes cluster.

-The Harvester node driver is not enabled by default from the Rancher UI.
-Click the
+The Harvester node driver is enabled by default from Rancher

-Now users can spin up Kubernetes clusters on top of the Harvester cluster and manage them there.
+When the Harvester node driver is enabled, you can create Kubernetes clusters on top of the Harvester cluster and manage them from Rancher.

 RKE1 Kubernetes Cluster